 - Will dispatch additional assistance as required/requested by responding FS Staff.
-Will request assistance from list of emergency contractors as necessary. {see Attachment (g)} - 2) Will make all required telephonic notifications to the Regional Water Quality Control Board, SD County's Office of Environmental Health, and the Office of Emergency Services (OES) within two hours for any spill reaching a storm drain, drainage channel, or surface waters. {see Attachment (f), Attachment (h), and Attachment (i)} - 3) Based upon size and location of sewer spill, will coordinate with District Engineer (DE), RWQCB, Environmental Health, and Fish and Game to determine number, locations, frequency, and type of analyses for the samples required to determine environmental impact of spill and prepare and carry out a written plan and protocol as soon as practical but within 1st 24 hours.
-DE will make recommendations as soon as possible to incorporate additional resources such as an environmental scientist or biologist as necessary.
-Note: If spill is greater than 50,000 gallons the SSO Water Quality Monitoring Program must be implemented {see Attachment (i)}. - 4) Will conduct an immediate investigation into the spill, including a review of the affected sewer line's preventative maintenance history within 24 hours using Spill Review Checklist {Attachment (k)}. - 5) After investigation is completed and properly documented, a narrative report will be submitted to the GM, via the TSM. - 6) Will conduct a spill response debriefing. - 7) Will ensure completion of any requirements of regulatory agencies as soon as can be safely carried out (e.g., posting of affected areas, sampling, soil remediation or capping, environmental mitigation, etc.).{see Attachment (i) and Attachment (j)]
+Will request assistance from list of emergency contractors as necessary. {see Attachment (f)} - 2) Either the Superintendent or a Supervisor will respond to the scene and assume command of the incident response as the Incident Commander.
+The Incident Commander will contact the Director of Technical Services (DTS) and maintain communications with the DTS regarding the incident. - 3) Will make all required telephonic notifications to the Regional Water Quality Control Board, SD County's Office of Environmental Health, and the Office of Emergency Services (OES) within two hours for any spill reaching a storm drain, or drainage channel that is not fully contained and recovered, surface waters, or water of the State. {see Attachment (b), Attachment (h), and Attachment (j)} - 4) Based upon size and location of sewer spill, will coordinate with District Engineer (DE), RWQCB, Environmental Health, and Fish and Game to determine number, locations, frequency, and type of analyses for the samples required to determine environmental impact of spill and prepare and carry out a written plan and protocol as soon as practical but within 1st 24 hours. - 5) DE will make recommendations as soon as possible to incorporate additional resources such as an environmental scientist or biologist as necessary.
+Note: If spill is greater than 50,000 gallons the Water Quality Monitoring Program must be implemented {see Attachment (k)}.

+- 6) Will conduct an immediate investigation into the spill, including a review of the affected sewer line's preventative maintenance history within 24 hours using Spill Review Checklist {Attachment (i)}. - 7) After investigation is completed and properly documented, a narrative report will be submitted to the GM, via the DTS. - 8) Will conduct a spill response debriefing. - 9) Will ensure completion of any requirements of regulatory agencies as soon as can be safely carried out (e.g., posting of affected areas, sampling, soil remediation or capping, environmental mitigation, etc.).{see Attachment (k)} - 10) Will prepare and/or review all follow up documentation for inclusion in the SWRCB spill database, California Integrated Water Quality System (CIWQS) within twenty-four hours depending on spill category.{see Attachment g and j}